eugeneai/block-pinned-users/README.md

 # Pinned Users #

-This plugins allowed you to pinned users you want
+This plugins allowed to show lists of users.

+## Inheritance ##

+This module is a modification of the project https://github.com/luhuiya/block-pinned-users.

 ## License ##

-2017 Sofia

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software